gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

     - the public `ssh` key of the user is set under `spec.sshPublicKey`.
 The key needs to be configured beforehand by the user
     - The targeted shoot is set under `spec.shootRef`
 2. GAPI Admission Plugin for the `Bastion` resource in the garden cluster
-        - on creation, sets `metadata.annotations["operations.gardener.cloud/created-by"]` according to the user that created the resource
+    - on creation, sets `metadata.annotations["gardener.cloud/created-by"]` according to the user that created the resource
-        - when `operations.gardener.cloud/operation: keepalive` is set it will be removed by GAPI from the annotations and `status.lastHeartbeatTimestamp` will be set with the current timestamp.
-The `status.expirationTimestamp` will be calculated by taking the last heartbeat timestamp and adding x minutes (configurable, default `60` Minutes).
+    - when `gardener.cloud/operation: keepalive` is set it will be removed by GAPI from the annotations and `status.lastHeartbeatTimestamp` will be set with the current timestamp.
+The `status.expirationTimestamp` will be calculated by taking the last heartbeat timestamp and adding `x` minutes (configurable, default `60` Minutes).
+    - validates that only the creator of the bastion (see `gardener.cloud/created-by` annotation) can update `spec.ingress`
 3. `gardenlet`
     - Watches `Bastion` resource for own seed under api group `operations.gardener.cloud` in the garden cluster
     - Creates `Bastion` custom resource under api group `extensions.gardener.cloud/v1alpha1` in the seed cluster